How To Get Money Out of A Limited Company Without Paying Tax

 Limited company tax loopholes

 This short article explains how to efficiently withdraw funds from your limited company, as doing it right can be one of the best ways to lower or eliminate your tax bill.
+While you’re here why not check out our Ultimate guide to tax deductions available for limited companies, it’s packed full of tax saving ideas that many accountants don’t even know about.

 How is a limited company different from a sole trader or self employed business?